Switchful Logo

 Switchful article generic thumbnail

 We’ve picked CenturyLink as the best rural internet provider.
-CenturyLink has good DSL availability in remote areas, so you can still get a reliable, wired internet connection even where cable and fiber don’t reach.
-It offers low prices, no contracts, and unlimited data.
-All of this makes it an attractive option compared to satellite internet or fixed wireless.
+CenturyLink is widely available and offers great DSL availability in remote areas.
+You can get a reliable, wired internet connection even where cable and fiber don’t reach.
+CenturyLink offers low prices, no contracts, 24/7 customer support, and unlimited data.
+All of this makes CenturyLink an attractive internet option for many households.

 Switchful article generic thumbnail